adamthedash/game_engine/design/devlog.md

 I won't be leaning much on this tool other than question asking and maybe some refactoring help since the goal of this project is to learn and struggle with those rough edge cases.
 I also came across [this YouTube channel](https://www.youtube.com/@TheCherno) which seems to have some really nice game engine content including on ECS's.

+## Day 32
+I ended up going full into ECS for most things.
+At first it was a bit more cumbersome but now that I have most things converted over it's a lot nicer to have a single way of querying and actioning on state for the game.
+The one thing that I don't really like is that I lose the OOP-style methods for more complex objects.
+For example I used to have a `Player.get_breaking_strength()` which read from the `Container` and `Hotbar` "components" under the hood, but now I have a `get_breaking_strength(&ECS, EntityId)`.
+The benefit is that I can do that to any entity with the right components though.